-So, the city pass website will say that is costs $25 to go to the MET but actually that’s the price if you want to buy your ticket online (this is just one example).
+So, the city pass website will say that it costs $25 to go to the MET but actually, that’s the price if you want to buy your ticket online (this is just one example).

 Once you get to to the counter there, the clerk will ask you how much do you want to donate.
 So it’s up to you.
 I saw someone in front of me donating $3.
 He seemed American, so I consider this to be a reasonable standard.
 The mummies aren’t going anywhere.